-\textbf{Task incremental learning (Task-IL)} is the simplest basic scenario.
-In this scenario, the task identification is always provided during inference, which enables the model to include the task-specific components (sub-modules in a network or "multi-headed"), that can be trained along with the task identification information.
-Typically, the output layer of an architecture is "multi-headed", which means that each task has its own output units, but the rest of the parameters of the network are (possibly) shared between tasks.
+Task Incremental Learning, hereafter referred to as Task-IL, is the most basic and straightforward scenario among the three.
+The model consistently receives explicit task identification information during the inference phase in this particular setting.
+This provision allows the model to incorporate task-specific components, which may manifest as distinct sub-modules within a neural network architecture, often denoted as "multi-headed."
+Each sub-module corresponds to a particular task and can be simultaneously trained alongside the task identification information.
+Notably, the output layer of such architectures adopts a "multi-headed" configuration, where each task possesses its dedicated output units.
+However, it is essential to emphasize that the remaining parameters of the network may potentially be shared across tasks.